WINFAP 5 In-depth

-The package is linked to the FEH Peak Flow Annual Maximum (AM) and Peaks Over Threshold (POT) data, which are automatically installed with the software.
+The package is linked to the FEH Peak Flow Annual Maximum (AM) and Peaks Over Threshold (POT) data, which can be downloaded from the NRFA.

 The FEH is the industry standard for estimating peak flood flows from flood data in the UK.